-Why we implemented the iPad and iTunes U program at EIS
+Why we implemented the iPad and iTunes U program at Eastwood International School in Beirut

-At Eastwood International School, we believe that education is not just about content, or books, but about the conversations that happen between peers, faculty, teachers and facilitators.
-That’s why we value our iTunes U program to the point that we supplement our textbooks.
-Yes, that’s right, at Eastwood International School, all our students use iPads and learning is done without traditional books.
+At Eastwood International School, we aim to be best Beirut modern school you can come by.
+We believe that education is not just about content, or books, but about the conversations that happen between peers, faculty, teachers and facilitators.
+And so, at Eastwood International School, all our students use iPads and learning is done without traditional books.
 And we’re proud to say we were the first school in the entire Middle East to do this.
+We also use learning apps in the App Store, iTunes U and Google Classroom to manage learning with our courses.

-It might sound like a radical move, but we have found in our experience, and in modern teaching methods, that this works wonderfully to enhance the educational experience.
+It might sound like a radical move, but we have found in our experience, and through modern teaching methods, that this works wonderfully to enhance the educational experience of a modern school.
 Don’t forget that historically, learning was done in the home.
 With online courses, we are able to create a hybrid situation where students get the best of both worlds: at-home learning and classroom-based social interaction.

 Our move to implement iPads at school was not just about being technologically advanced or flashy; we had serious and very practical reasons to do this, and we have seen positive results from it.
 Kids can actually learn better when classroom time is spent discussing material that is learned at home.
 This is known as the ‘flipped classroom’ model of teaching.